Question: Can post-fixation samples be sorted in the Flex Gene Expression assay?

 It is always recommended to consult a core facility or an experienced flow user before initiating a flow sorting experiment.

-Products: Single Cell Gene Expression Flex
+Products: Flex Gene Expression